-Vivian has been volunteering with FACL Ontario since 2013 and has participated in planning the annual conference, planning networking events, and acting as event photographer.
-In her spare time, Vivian is also a volunteer at the Pro Bono Corporate Law Clinic and teaches
+Vivian has been volunteering for FACL since 2013 and has participated in planning the annual FACL conference, planning networking events, and acting as event photographer.
+In her spare time she is also a volunteer at the Pro Bono Corporate Law Clinic and teaches

-Brendan Wong (Immediate Past President)
+Brendan Wong (Past President)

 Peter Choe (Awards Committee Co-Chair)

-Emily Lam (Advocacy and Policy Committee Co-Chair)
+Emily Lam (Advocacy and Policy Committee Chair)

-Emily is an accomplished litigator and creative problem solver.
-Having worked on dozens of high profile cases including police corruption, white collar crimes and homicide, Emily has unparalleled experience.
+Emily Lam is an accomplished litigator and creative problem solver.
+Having worked on dozens of high profile cases including police corruption, white collar crimes and homicide.
+Emily has unparalleled experience.
 She is a skilled negotiator, frequently persuading prosecutors to withdraw serious charges and resolve cases in her clients' favour without a trial.